PeppeL-G/course-material/src/lectures/report-writing/README.md

     * Are they rich?
     * Do they live in big cities?
     * Are they old?
+    * Do they all have driver licenses?
     * Etc.
 * When are they having the problem?
 * How does the problem impact the rest of their lives?
 * Etc.

-To analyse the problem in depth could be a big project itself taking many months, but let us keep things minimal here (you don't have time to do an analyze the project in depth for the project works you do in school) and move on.
+To analyse the problem in depth could be a big project itself taking many months, but let us keep things minimal here (you don't have time to do a proper analyze of the project in depth for the project works you do in school) and move on.

 ### The solution
 When you have a good understanding of the problem, you need to come up with a solution to the problem.
 What the solution looks like do of course depends on what the problem is, but in our case the solution will always involve the creation of software.
 For example, if the problem is *My children has grown up and now I have a lot of small clothes no one in the family can use*, then maybe the solution could be to create a website where people can sell their clothes to others.

 Often you don't only come up with one solution, but many different solutions (coming up with different solutions could be a project itself taking many months), and then you continue to work with the solution you think is the most promising one.
-When you do, you need to be sure that the people having the problem really think that your solution is a good solution and are willing to use it (optimally willing to pay money for it 🤑).
+When you do, you need to be sure that the people having the problem really think that the solution you pick is a good solution they are willing to use (optimally willing to pay money for it 🤑).
 You can compare your solution to existing solutions to see if your solution seems to be better.
-For example, parents might throw/give away their children clothes for free now, but with your solution they would get some money for them, which would make them prefer your solution.
+For example, parents might throw/give away their children clothes for free now, but with your solution they would get some money for the clothes, making them prefer your solution.
 Making a survey and asking the people having the problem is of course also a very good idea.

-When you have decided which solution to go with, you need to realize it (in the previous example build the website), and this is what your project work will be about.
+When you have decided which solution to go with, you need to realize it (in the previous example implement the website).
+When you're done realizing the solution, we'll for simplicity consider the project to be over.
+Real projects could however continue after this.
+For example, the following could also be part of the project:

+* Delivering the solution to a customer.
+* Running the solution for a customer.
+* Maintaining the solution for a customer.
+* Add new functionality to the solution for a customer.
+* Fix bugs in the solution.
+* ...

 ## Report structure
-Most reports are quite long, so we divide them into chapters, making them a bit more structured.
+Reports describing projects tends to be quite long.
+Therefore, we divide them into chapters, making them a bit more structured.
 But which chapters should we have?
 In which order should they be?
-There's no single correct answer to this, but let me give you an example of a good structure.
+There's no single correct answer to this, but let's go through an example of a good structure for a report.

 ### Chapter 1: Introduction
 The first chapter in the report should introduce the reader to the project.
 The reader does so far not know anything about your project, so the first thing you need to explain to the reader is which problem you try to solve and how you intend to solve it.